 Where an order for an employee account is handled in accordance with the above, orders for client accounts shall be executed prior to any order for an employee account.
 This proviso applies to the specific order or orders for client accounts to which the employee account follows.
 It does not apply to other orders for client accounts that may be entered by investment personnel later on the same day.
 In limited circumstances, a client account where the Client directs the order to be executed by a specific brokerage firm (so-called "hold" account), such clients' execution may occur after execution of the order(s) for which the employee order is being approved, resulting in such client's execution possibly occurring after the employee order is executed.
-In these cases, the execution price received by a client account.
+In these cases, the execution price received by a client account may not always be superior to the execution price received by an order for an employee account.